serverpod/serverpod_docs/docs/06-concepts/15-streams.md

 For some applications, it's not enough to be able to call server-side methods.
 You may also want to push data from the server to the client or send data two-way.
 Examples include real-time games or chat applications.
 Luckily, Serverpod supports a framework for streaming data.
 It's possible to stream any serialized objects to or from any endpoint.

 Serverpod supports two ways to stream data.
-The first method, [streaming endpoint](#streaming-endpoints), leaves managing the web socket connection up to the developer.
-In contrast, the second method, [streaming methods](#streaming-methods), uses a more automated approach, similar to how endpoints work.
-The second method is a newer addition that makes streams more flexible and easier to use.
+The first approach, [streaming methods](#streaming-methods), imitates how `Streams` work in Dart and offers a simple interface that automatically handles the connection with the server.
+In contrast, the second approach, [streaming endpoint](#streaming-endpoints), requires developers to manage the web socket connection.
+The second approach was Serverpod's initial solution for streaming data but will be removed in future updates.

 ## Streaming Methods

-Streaming methods are defined just like regular endpoint methods but are recognized by having a `Stream` as a return value or a method parameter.
+When an endpoint method is defined with `Stream` instead of `Future` as the return type or includes `Stream` as a method parameter, it is recognized as a streaming method.
 Streaming methods transmit data over a shared, self-managed web socket connection that automatically connects and disconnects from the server.

 :::warning